 - Provide how-to or informational content to your users.

 One great example of Instagram Live in action comes from Chipotle.
-They use live video to connect with their audience, delivering cook-along recipes with one of their chefs.
+They use live video to connect with their audience, and build customer relationships, delivering cook-along recipes with one of their chefs.

 8. Use relevant hashtags